- Explore the latest offers on IHG hotels in Peru

 Lima weather in July 2021

-Get the latest coronavirus (Covid-19) updates for Peru with current travel advice, vaccine statistics and online resources.
+Get the latest coronavirus (Covid-19) updates for Peru with current travel advice and statistics on new cases per 100,000 and vaccine.

 - 1919°C max day temperature